giellalt/giellalt.github.io/ling/LinguisticAnalysis.md

 The flag *-g* identifies the file *sme.cg3* as the grammar file.
 In order to see more options, you may write *hfst-tokenise -h* and *vislcg3 -h*.

+## Automatic dictionary lookup
+You may also conduct automatic dictionary lookup, see below.

-# Download support programs and analysers separately:
+# Download commands

 ## 1. Download the required *support programs*